Close Menu

 On this website, we provide a list of free and low cost health resources in the Intermountain West.
 Click below to learn more about free and low cost options in your state:

-If the SSA sends you to a free exam with one of their doctors, make sure that you bring the things that you use to help you walk or sit.
+If the SSA sends you to a free exam with one of their doctors, then make sure you bring the items you use to help you walk or sit.
 For example, bring your cane or walker to the exam.
+Then, use them.
 Also, if you use a brace for your back or other part of your body, then wear it.
 Finally, remember that at the exam you could be under investigation.

 OUR EXPERT ATTORNEYS & LEGAL STAFF